devocon-org/sophos/sophos-configuration-structure.md

 The IP address 255.255.255.255 is mostly used for network broadcast.
 Moreover, limited directed-broadcast uses the all-ones host address with the network prefix.

 IPv6 does not provide any implementation and any broadcast addressing.
 It replaces it with multicast to the specially defined all-nodes of the multicast address.

+_**Multicast IP addresses**_

+Multicast IP addresses are used mainly for one-to-many communication.
+Multicast messages are mostly sent to the IP multicast group address.

+In this, routers forward copies of the packet out to every interface with hosts subscribed to that specific group address.
+Only the hosts that require receiving the message will process the packets.
+All other hosts on that LAN will discard them.

+_**Anycast addressing**_

+In anycast addressing the data, the stream is not transmitted to all receivers.
+However, just the one that the router decides is closest to the network.

+This IP addressing comes as a built-in feature of IPv6.
+In IPv4, it is implemented by using the Border Gateway Protocol by using the shortest-path metric.
+This method is widely used for global load balancing and is also used in distributed DNS systems.

+_**IP Classification**_